Savvythelegend/PGDocs/docs/bootstrap.md

     size: 1Gi
 ```

-!!!
-Warning
+:::warning
 CloudNativePG supports another way to customize the behavior of the
     `initdb` invocation, using the `options` subsection.
 However, given that there
     are options that can break the behavior of the operator (such as `--auth` or
     `-d`), this technique is deprecated and will be removed from future versions of